BigDataBiology/SemiBin/README.md

 ### Bioconda ###

-_NOTE_: If you want to use SemiBin with GPU, you need to install Pytorch with GPU support.
-Or `conda install -c bioconda semibin` just install Pytorch with CPU support (see more information [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/)).
-Please note that `MacOS Binaries dont support CUDA, install from source if CUDA is needed` (see [Issues 72](https://github.com/BigDataBiology/SemiBin/issues/72)).
+_NOTE_: If you want to use SemiBin with GPU, you need to install PyTorch with GPU support.
+Or `conda install -c bioconda semibin` just install PyTorch with CPU support .
+Please note that `You can just install CPU version of PyTorch in MacOS with conda and you need to install from source if CUDA is needed` (see [Issues 72](https://github.com/BigDataBiology/SemiBin/issues/72)).
+See more information about how to install PyTorch: [https://pytorch.org/get-started/locally/](https://pytorch.org/get-started/locally/).

 ```bash
 conda create -n SemiBin python==3.7